THE ONLY ARTIST #4 Ursula Rogg

 “Conversations with other women are food for me.
 I am at home in them and can only grasp my boundaries and membranes more precisely in contact with them; the longer the more.
 With this recently started audio project I am setting a small monument to this fact.”

 Ursula Rogg is an artist, author and educator.
-Her texts and audio plays live from the joy of developing and trying out artistic formats at the interface of voice, space and psychology.
+Her texts and audio pieces live from the joy of developing and trying out artistic formats together at the interface of voice, space and psychology.